 This is what the backyard looked like before any work began … a lot of nothing.
 And dirt.
 The orange-ish dirt up above is the cushion sand that will be under the concrete flatwork that will be poured under the roof.

-… and this is the concrete after it’s be set.
+… and this is the concrete after it’s been set.
 The most important thing to look at in the above picture is the depressed slab where the deck will be built.
 Since we don’t want weeds and the sort to grow up under the deck (ever) and we didn’t want to see the underside of the structure that would typically support a wood deck, we poured this concrete substructure with a turned up curb along the edge away from the house.

 If you look really carefully, you can see that the depressed portion of the slab is sloping in two directions – both away from the house along the short dimension, and to one far corner along the long dimension.
 To help you see this, I drew some red lines on the photo above to highlight the slope.